MillionConcepts/pdr/docs/supported_datasets.md

 planned for some of these datasets.
 Others—due to unusual data formats, availability, or quality issues—may never be supported.

-**All PDS4 products, unless explictly listed here as known unsupported or specified in [`pds4_tools`](https://github.com/Small-Bodies-Node/pds4_tools/) documentation as out of support, are considered at least notionally supported**.
+**All PDS4 products, unless explicitly listed here as known unsupported or specified in [`pds4_tools`](https://github.com/Small-Bodies-Node/pds4_tools/) documentation as out of support, are considered at least notionally supported**.
 We give specific comments and usage suggestions about some PDS4 product types below.